 Various studies have shown that a face must meet certain criteria in order for us to consider it beautiful.
-These include high cheekbones, long and thick eyelashes, narrow nose and full lips, as well as the colour and shape of the eyebrows.
+These include high cheekbones, long and thick eyelashes, narrow nose and full lips, as well as the colour and the eyebrows shape.

 Basically all small things, but all in all they probably have a great influence on our sense of beauty.
 With the eyebrows, it is apparently mainly the darker ones that make (adult) faces attractive.
 While they may be a little stronger for men, those of women should be rather narrow.

 Each woman was depicted three times, each with a different eyebrow shape.
-The following brow shapes were available:
+The following eyebrow shapes were available:

-1. the arched eyebrow, with the highest height in the middle of the brow
+1. the arched eyebrow shape, with the highest height in the middle of the brow

-2. a brow set high above the eye, which rises above the first two thirds and falls in the last third
+2. an eyebrow set high above the eye, which rises above the first two thirds and falls in the last third

-3. the shape is the same as the second variation, but the brows are closer to the eye, so they have been moved downwards.
+3. the shape is the same as the second variation, but the eyebrows are closer to the eye, so they have been moved downwards.

-The arched eyebrow was considered ideal especially in the 30s until the 70s.
-A particularly beautiful example of this brow shape can be found in the face of Greta Garbo.
+The arched eyebrow shape was considered ideal especially in the 30s until the 70s.
+A particularly beautiful example of this eyebrow shape can be found in the face of Greta Garbo.